 - Comments: Comments from judges are also encouraged in order to distinguish papers with similar scores.

-A more detailed document entitled “Criteria for Judging” will be available in the online system navigation menu.
+A more detailed rubric will be available soon in the OSPA navigation menu.

 - Paper Score Sheets: There will not be any available at the meeting.
 Judges may print paper score sheets ahead of the meeting if they wish to manually score the presenters and/or write comments.